chellij/RIJ-Portfolio/README.md

 <img src="https://avatars.githubusercontent.com/u/74239304?s=460&u=567d099dca84ff35d56d2610422d12956dcb06e4&v=4" width="200">

 Hi I am Rachel!
 I am a second-year student at the univeristy of Plymouth studying a 4 year integrated masters and currently looking for a placement year for the next academic year.
 I was first introduced to robotics during my A-Levels and loved the combination of design and code.
-It was however only at university that I realised how many different aspects of robotics there are and how many sectors robots can be used in.
+It was, however, only at university that I realised how many different aspects of robotics there are and how many sectors of life robots can be used in.
 My aim is to work in humanoid robotics or medical robotics however I am open to all opportunities to learn more about the various uses.

 # My Portfolio